deepjavalibrary/djl-demo/apache-kafka/README.md

 We will use DJL's built-in sentiment analysis model based on PyTorch to run analysis on twitter data.
 There is a [sample data](data.txt) extracted from the [Kaggle Twitter Sentiment Analysis Dataset](https://www.kaggle.com/kazanova/sentiment140).
-This demo will make predictions on whether the twit is positive or negative.
+This demo will make predictions on whether the tweet is positive or negative.

 ## Pre-requisite